Thinking Of Buying A DTG Printer? Here Are 5 Reasons Why You Shouldn’t Get One

 4. Different Customer Needs

 DTG and screen printing customers are fundamentally different.
-Screen printing customers generally have high-volume orders, simpler designs with a few colors.
-DTG customers lean towards orders that are print-on-demand, retail, and low-volume.
+Screen printing customers generally have high-volume orders, simpler designs, and a few colors for the design.
+DTG customers lean towards orders that are print-on-demand, retail, and low-volume, excelling in its ability to print out complex, multi-color designs.

 002 2 1